 It is one of Fiji's most popular outer islands and more developed than many, although that doesn't mean high rise buildings and shopping malls.
 Taveuni has a lot of things to do yet it maintains its island charm and natural appearance.
 The rugged coastlines rise up to vaulting volcanic peaks that make the soil as fertile as anywhere in Fiji.

-Much of the best scuba diving around the island is in the channel that runs between Vanua Levu and the north west coast of Taveuni, known as the Somosomo Strait.
-Its along this lush coastline, and across the strait on the nearby peninsula of Vanua Levu, that you will find a variety of resorts.
+Much of the best diving around the island is in the channel that runs between Vanua Levu and the north west coast of Taveuni, known as the Somosomo Strait.
+It's along this lush coastline, and across the strait on the nearby peninsula of Vanua Levu, that you will find a variety of places to stay.
+Check out your options for staying at this scuba and nature island paradise:

 Taveuni suits those who want to dive and partake in other land-based activities, and for families and couples where not everyone wants to dive all day-every day.
 However, it can also represent a tropical island escape with some of the resorts, particularly the more expensive ones, enjoying a very secluded, away-from-it-all atmosphere.